Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Testing with Synthetic Data

 The best-fit results for one realization of simulated data are shown in Figure~\ref{fig:synthetic_single_output_comp}, with the left panels focusing on $\vec b$ and the right panels focusing on $(\vec f \mid \vec b=\vec b_{\mathrm{best}})$.
 Both vectors have good agreement with the truth (upper panels) and any residuals are well-described by their uncertainties (bottom panels).
 We also calculate the data $\chi^2$ distribution using the best-fit fluxes and $\vec b$ using

 to confirm that the final best-fit model properly describes the data, and this is demonstrated in Figure~\ref{fig:synthetic_single_data_chi2}.
-We have also included the data $\chi^2$ distribution if we assume that the flux is constant in time and is extracted using the \citet{Brandt_2024} approach, which, as expected, is not able to describe the data within their uncertainties.
-In this case, the time-independent model requires the data uncertainties be inflated by a factor of 3.56 to recover the expected agreement.
+We have also included the data $\chi^2$ distribution if we assume that the flux is constant in time and is extracted using the \citet{Brandt_2024} approach, which, as expected, is not able to describe the data within their uncertainties \bl{(solid orange line)}.
+In this case, the time-independent model requires the data uncertainties be inflated by a factor of 3.91 to recover the expected agreement \bl{(orange dashed histogram)}.